Skip to content

 • openclaw returns the native mcp.servers.fluent server object you register in your OpenClaw profile

 Generic MCP clients are supported through manual HTTP MCP configuration.
-They are not a scaffold target today because each host chooses its own config file location and wrapper shape.
+They are not a scaffold target today because each client chooses its own config file location and wrapper shape.

 Syntax